Rules for pets in parks

 You can walk your dog at Owen Springs Reserve.
 Dogs are allowed south of the Waterhouse Range only and must be under control.

-If you have a disability you do not need a permit to bring an accredited assistance animal, including a guide or hearing dog, into a park or reserve.
+If you have a disability you do not need a permit to bring an assistance animal including a guide or hearing dog into a park or reserve.

 Dogs may be used in hunting reserves during hunting season only.